maxecharles/dorito/docs/examples/image_plane_fitting.md

         return super().get_key(param)
 ```

-Building the exposures and model.
+Now we will build the exposures and model.
 Today, to keep this simple, we will just fit two of the five Io exposures, and use one of the calibrator exposures.

 ```python